 Tourists and locals alike simply can’t get enough of one of New York City’s most unique and beloved attractions: the elevated High Line park.
-Suspended 30 feet above the hustle-and-bustle of city life just below, this lofty, linear urban oasis – a brilliant reinvention of long-abandoned railroad tracks – carves its way through an architectural forest on lower Manhattan’s West Side.
+Suspended 30 feet above the hustle-and-bustle of city life just below, this linear urban oasis – a brilliant reinvention of long-abandoned railroad tracks – carves its way through an architectural forest on lower Manhattan’s West Side.

-With the first section of the High Line unveiled in 2009 — and newly developed segments rolling out ever since — those that ascend to the park’s heightened realm come upon another world, an unhurried oasis where pleasant promenades beckon along nearly 1.5 miles of landscaped walkway.
-En route, pass by thoughtful design features, rotating art installations, and vantage points over NYC's one-of-a-kind cityscape and waterfront.
+With the first section of the High Line unveiled in 2009 — and newly developed segments rolling out ever since — those that ascend to the park’s heightened realm come upon another world, an unhurried oasis where pleasant promenades beckon along nearly 1.5 miles (2.3 kilometers) of landscaped walkway.
+En route, strollers pass by thoughtful design features, rotating art installations, and novel vantage points over NYC's one-of-a-kind cityscape and waterfront.
 Here’s everything you need to know about the rails-to-trails marvel that is the High Line.

-Set at what was then Manhattan’s largest industrial district, the High Line's roots date to 1934, when elevated cargo train service was introduced as a means of transporting goods to and from the upper stories of area factories and warehouses, on a run between West 34th Street and Spring Street.
+Set at what was then Manhattan’s largest industrial district, the High Line's roots date back to 1934, when elevated cargo train service was introduced as a means of transporting goods to and from the upper stories of area factories and warehouses, on a run between West 34th Street and Spring Street.
 The 30-foot-high elevated tracks served to get much of the freight train activity off of the dangerously busy streets below, which had been the site of so many mid-19th- and early 20th-century accidents and deaths that sections of 10th and 11th Avenues were dubbed “Death Avenue.”

 In the decades that followed, the rise of the interstate trucking industry would ultimately render the train service obsolete, with most of its southernmost sections (between Gansevoort and Spring Streets) torn down by 1960.
 As of 1980, the freight line had completely ceased operations, with the remaining tracks subsequently falling into disrepair and poised for demolition.